 Wealth in the world is shifting toward the owners of energy sources.
 Over the coming decades total world energy consumption will double.
 As a result, energy prices and the energy share of income is increasing.
 Monopoly profits will go to the owners of energy sources including crude oil.

-The Arab Gulf has 65% of the world’s proven oil reserves and Iraq 12%.
-Oil in the ground is money in the bank.
-Iraq can produce 2 billion barrels per year that would produce $200 billion at $100 per barrel or $8000 per capita for the population of 24 million.
+The Arab Gulf has 65% of proven oil reserves in the world, and Iraq 12%.
+Oil in the ground is better than money in the bank.
+Iraq can sell 2 billion barrels per year that for $200 billion at $100 per barrel.
+That amounts to $8000 per capita income.
 Selling one quarter of its potential reserves at $100 for the next 20 years will generate 90 billion x $100 = $9 trillion.
-If the population of Iraq grows to 30 million that would be $300,000 per capita for 20 years or $15,000 annual income per capita.
+If the population of Iraq grows to 30 million that would be $300,000 per capita for 20 years, $15,000 annual income per capita.
 Productive capital assets are $60,000 per capita in the US.
 Iraq would match current US productive assets per capita by investing a quarter of its oil revenue for the next 20 years.